Muscle Cramps Spasms and Charley Horses

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Muscle cramps, adorably known as the Charley horses, is when the muscles in certain parts of your body like the arms and legs stiffen.
 The question is what causes Charley horses?

 There are four main causes of this and there are medication side effects, too much calcium, and too little magnesium and potassium.

 The first cause is the side effects of medications, mostly medicines for high blood pressure, high cholesterol, as well as prednisone.
 They affect the contraction and relaxation of the muscles, especially at night.

-Third cause of muscle cramps is having low magnesium levels in the body.
+The third cause of muscle cramps is having low magnesium levels in the body.
 Magnesium is a muscle relaxant.
 Taking some when you have cramps can instantly get rid of the stiffness.
 Better yet, take calcium magnesium with a 1:1 ratio.

-Discover some information about muscle cramps spasms and charley horses and see more Body Conditions from Dr. Berg Video Blog.
+Discover some information about muscle cramps, spasms, and charley horses and see more Body Conditions from Dr. Berg Video Blog.

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.